Study: Blood Thinners Don't Prevent Miscarriage

-The findings were published in the April 29 issue of the New England
+The findings were published in the April 29 issue of the New England Journal of Medicine.

 Five percent of women have had two recurrent miscarriages, and 1% have had three recurrent miscarriages, but the causes are unknown.

 Aspirin and heparin have been prescribed to women with unexplained recurrent miscarriages in the belief that the miscarriages were related to blood clots developing in the uterine blood vessels.

 Aspirin and heparin both thin the blood, reducing the risk of clots.
 However, there is little evidence on whether this treatment reduces miscarriage.

 Blood Thinners and Miscarriage

 However, live birth rates did not differ between the three treatment groups, suggesting heparin and/or aspirin do not offer any significant benefit: